absdnd/jpeg_dc_detection/README.md

 If you want to run at Qf = 60, index = 1 and stack = 2 for 2 runs the code is,  `python MCCNN.py --Qf=60 --index=1 --stack=2 --runs=2`

-3) Results:  The results are saved in a folder called proposed results, in result_itr_(iteration_number).mat, the folder hierarchy is as shown below,

-% Obtaining the baseline results

-Run ./code/generate_results/EBSF.m to obtain the baseline results of our approach.

-i) Make sure to keep the libsvm folder in the same directory.

-The output_file logs the results of the approach, the avg_accuracy variable stores the resulting accuracy of the run.
-The average accuracy is also displayed after the execution of the code during runtime.